-The main types of sleep apnea are:
+The main types are:

 Obstructive sleep apnea:

-which occurs when throat muscles relax and it is the most common sleep apnea.
+which occurs when throat muscles relax and it is the most common apnea.

-This occurs when the muscles that control breathing could not receive signals from brain.
+This occurs when the muscles that control breathing could not receive signals from the brain.

-- Complex sleep apnea syndrome: combination of both obstructive sleep apnea and central sleep apnea
+Complex sleep apnea syndrome:

+A combination of both obstructive sleep apnea and central sleep apnea

 Early treatment can ease your symptoms and might help prevent heart problems and other complications associated with the same.

 What are the causes…???

-to diagnose.
-The most common signs and symptoms of obstructive and central
+The signs and symptoms of obstructive and central sleep apneas overlap, sometimes making it difficult to diagnose.
+The most common signs and symptoms of obstructive and central sleep apneas include:

-- Loud snoring
+- Loud snoring.

-- Out of breathe during sleep
+- Out of breathing during sleep.

-- Waking up with a dry mouth
+- Waking up with a dry mouth.

-- Nocturnal headache
+- Nocturnal headache.

-- Difficulty paying attention while awake
+- Difficulty paying attention while awake.

 - Mood swings.

-This occurs when the muscles in the back of your throat relaxes.
+This occurs when the muscles in the back of your throat relax.
 When the muscles relax, your airway narrows or closes as you breathe in.
 You can’t get enough air, which can lower the oxygen level in your blood.
 Your brain senses your inability to breathe and briefly rouses you from sleep so that you can reopen your airway.
 This awakening is usually so brief that you don’t remember it.
 You might snort, choke or gasp.
 This pattern can repeat itself five to 30 times or more each hour, all night, impairing your ability to reach the deep, restful phases of sleep.

-- Excess weight
+- Excess weight.

-- Neck circumference
+- Neck circumference.

-- A narrowed airway
+- A narrowed airway.

-- Use of alcohol, sedative drugs, tranquilizers
+- Use of alcohol, sedative drugs, tranquilizers or Smoking.

 - Nasal congestion.

-- Cardiac disorders
+- Cardiac disorders.

 - Using narcotic pain medications.

-- Fatigue with irritability
+- Fatigue with irritability.

-- High blood pressure or heart problems
+- High blood pressure or heart problems.

 - Type 2 diabetes.

-- Metabolic syndrome
+- Metabolic syndrome.

-- Complications with medications(general
+- Complications with medications(general anesthesia) and surgery.

-- Liver problems
+- Liver problems.

-- Sleep-deprived partners
+- Sleep-deprived partners.